Friday, January 30, 2026

 Marigold dispatches a guard to the catwalk, but he returns, reporting that no one is there anymore.

-Marigold examines Vadim and realizes he was bespelled.
-She finds that Vadim sports a kissing mark on his neck.
+As the actors prepare to depart for House Volkov’s estate, the Wolf LandingMarigold examines Vadim and realizes he was bespelled.
+She discovers that Vadim sports a kissing mark on his neck.
 She suspects that is how the magical sleep was delivered.
 Branna helps her move the actor to his couch and covers him with a blanket.

 Friday, July 8, 1066 SE, continued

-How fitting that the Natavian delegation finds such kinship with the Legendary troupe, Volodymyr.
+As Mon and Ambassador Volodymyr discuss the arts, they are rudely interrupted by a short, bald noble.
+He harangues the Ambassador: "How fitting that the Natavian delegation finds such kinship with the Legendary troupe, Volodymyr.
 Both spend their lives in borrowed finery, reciting lines written by their betters, and pretending a stage-set is a kingdom.
-Tell me, when the curtain falls on your King’s health, what role have you rehearsed for the silence that follows?"
+Tell me, when the curtain falls on your King’s health, what role have you rehearsed for the silence that follows?”

-"You speak of 'unseen princesses' as if they were fairy tales, Volodymyr.
+Sir Zhiva returns one more time.
+Clearly intoxicated, but now accompanied by five other individuals, he belches out a series of insults: "You speak of 'unseen princesses' as if they were fairy tales, Volodymyr.
 Perhaps in Natavia, you are used to chasing ghosts.
 But here in Konstantina, we prefer our royalty to have... substance.
 It is a pity your influence is as invisible as the specters you supposedly champion.
 One might mistake your presence here for an empty chair at a banquet."

 Friday, January 16, 2026